poojandpatel/associated-eye-physicians/_pages/services.md

   excerpt: "The team at the Associated Eye Physicians provide outstanding care for the diagnosis and treatment of Macular Degeneration."
   btn_label: "Read More"
   btn_class: "btn--primary"
-  url: "/services/"
+  url: "/macular-degeneration//"
 - image_path: /assets/images/services/diabetic_retinopathy.png
   title: "Diabetic Retinopathy"
   excerpt: "The team at the Associated Eye Physicians provide outstanding care for the diagnosis and treatment of Diabetic Retinopathy."
   btn_label: "Read More"
   btn_class: "btn--primary"
-  url: "/services/"
+  url: "/diabetic-retinopathy/"
 - image_path: /assets/images/services/cataract.png
   title: "Cataract"
   excerpt: "The team at the Associated Eye Physicians provide outstanding care for the diagnosis and treatment of Cataracts."
   btn_label: "Read More"
   btn_class: "btn--primary"
-  url: "/services/"
+  url: "/cataract/"
 - image_path: /assets/images/services/glaucoma.png
-  title: "Cataract"
+  title: "Glaucoma"
   excerpt: "The team at the Associated Eye Physicians provide outstanding care for the diagnosis and treatment of Glaucoma."
   btn_label: "Read More"
   btn_class: "btn--primary"
-  url: "/services/"
+  url: "/glaucoma/"
 - image_path: /assets/images/services/contacts_eyeglasses.png
   title: "Contacts and Eyeglasses"
   excerpt: "You should not only be able to see sharp and clear, but your eyewear should complement your face and style."